prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 How to interpret these examples:
 - When 'bidderA' calls `getConfig('customArg')`, it will receive the object that contains 'customArg'.
 If any other bidder calls `getConfig('customArg')`, it will receive nothing.
 - When 'bidderB' calls `getConfig('ortb2')`, it will receive this override definition rather than whatever else might have been defined globally.
+If any other bidder calls `getConfig('ortb2')`, it will receive the globally defined objects.

 {: .alert.alert-info :}
 This function is also used by the `schain` feature.
 Refer to the [schain](/dev-docs/modules/schain.html) documentation for examples.